iacobDelia/Content-Calendar/README.md

 # Content calendar
 ## About
-Java Spring CRUD application for managing ideas and other miscellaneous type of content, using a postgresql database.
+Java Spring CRUD application for managing ideas and other miscellaneous type of content, using a postgresql database that runs in docker.

 ## Usage
 Once the server is running, it accepts GET, POST, PUT and DELETE requests at the address `http://localhost:8080/api/content`.
 POST requests should have the following format: